jwaltz001/RESTful_Project/README.md

 work on getting backgrounds more responsive
 -deal with signup/login errors
 -close btn on sign up modal
--Alert before delete
+-Alert before delete (move to edit page) put account info in nav with logout
 ## Future Development:
 -Sort/Filter wine Journal
--API call to access based wine data at start of entry -reorganize to make more social between users
+-API call to access based wine data at start of entry -reorganize to make more social between users (make a common wine collection for the site with ratings, etc and private notes for users wines they've selected)
+-use location/maps
--make a common wine collection for the site with ratings, etc and private notes for users wines they've selected -make tab titles in servers and routers a single variable -Super user rights
+-make tab titles in servers and routers a single variable -Super user rights